gecio/gecio.github.io/docs/_imke/managingprojects/creatingaproject/index.en.md

 clusters and their users, as well as some other controls.
 ![Project View](projectview.png)

-Clicking on the side bar opens the navigation in the Project view, which allows us to explore the other areas.
+Clicking on the sidebar opens the navigation in the Project view, which allows us to explore the other areas.
 ![Sidebar](sidebar.png?resize=300)